adam1brownell/adam1brownell.github.io/src/content/blog/start-why.md

 Information is so widely available now that it would be a missed opportunity not to try to take advantage.
 Becoming adept at learning outside of the classroom is crucial to success.

-“Formal education will make you a living.
-Self-education will make you a fortune” - Jim Rohn
+"Formal education will make you a living.
+Self-education will make you a fortune" - Jim Rohn

 ## 3. To Keep Myself Accountable
 All of this is all talk unless I actually do something about it.

 Setting good goals and keeping myself accountable is 80% of the work it takes for me to finish a project or start a new habit.
 If I have to produce results or hit metrics for someone to see, I am WAY more likely to succeed in my endeavor.

-> “Accountability is the glue that ties commitment to result” - Bob Proctor
+> "Accountability is the glue that ties commitment to result" - Bob Proctor

 Becoming an expert in CogSci/AI is my goal.
 This blog is my deliverable.
 Producing consistent, high quality, and easy to digest content is my metric for success.

 ## 4. To Start
 Starting is the hardest part of anything.
 Writing this first post was hard.
 I kept second guessing my word-choice, my tone, and my style.
 But really those are trivial concerns in comparison to actually producing content.

-> “My pencils are sharp enough.
-Even the dull ones will make a mark” - Ze Frank
+> "My pencils are sharp enough.
+Even the dull ones will make a mark" - Ze Frank

-Actually here is Ze Frank’s [Invocation for Beginnings speech](https://youtu.be/RYlCVwxoL_g), one of my all time favorites.
+Actually here is Ze Frank's [Invocation for Beginnings speech](https://youtu.be/RYlCVwxoL_g), one of my all time favorites.
 It is incredible:

 <iframe width="640" height="440"
   src="https://youtu.be/RYlCVwxoL_g"